temple-geography/census-gis/docs/exercises/auscd_6-3_map-making_with_tmap.md

 Begin by using `get_decennial()` (2020) or `get_acs()` (2023) to identify the largest county (by population) in your state.
 Include this code in your script.

 Determine what races are significantly present in your county by

+We are going to use an easier way of adding a basemap.
+Section 6.3.2 "Adding reference elements to a map" demonstrates using the Mapbox API to fetch basemap tiles, but this requires having a Mapbox API key, and also takes an extra step to fetch the tiles.
+Tmap 4.0 has a function, `tm_basemap()`, which allows you to add a basemap without needing an API key.